 What are Non-Allowable VA Appraisal Fees?

-Veterans are only allowed to pay for certain items when they purchase a new home, including:
+Veterans only should pay for certain items when they purchase a new home, including:

 - Discount points to lower their interest rate

 - Reasonable fees for itemized items and charges allowed by the VA

 Under this loan program, there are some costs that a veteran should not have to cover during the purchase of their new home.
 These are commonly referred to as “non-allowable fees”.
 Some of the most important items to note on this list include: